ATIA 2025 Pre-Conference Seminars

-Kick off your ATIA 2024 learning with a one- or two-day pre-conference seminar!
+Kick off your ATIA 2025 learning with a Pre-Conference Seminar!
 These timely and in-depth seminars about critical assistive technology topics will help you put your personal and professional development journey on the right path forward.

 Get the latest best practices and resources needed to successfully implement assistive technology in a variety of settings—including school, work, and at home—led by internationally recognized leaders in the field.